librariesio/libraries.io/README.md

 ## Contributors

-Over 20 different people have contributed to the project, you can see them all here: https://github.com/librariesio/libraries.io/graphs/contributors
+Over 25 people have contributed to the project, you can see them all here: https://github.com/librariesio/libraries.io/graphs/contributors

 ## Development